1918 protest in Zagreb: Legacy

-The 25th and the 53rd regiments were disbanded on the evening of 5 December, and the National Council cited the clash and the Lipošćak affair to restrict the inclusion of Croatian officers who previously served in the Austro-Hungarian armed forces in new army as unreliable.
+The National Council disbanded the 25th and the 53rd regiments on the evening of 5 December, and cited the clash and the Lipošćak affair as grounds to restrict the inclusion of Croatian officers who previously served in the Austro-Hungarian armed forces in new army as unreliable.
 On 10 December, the National Council disbanded all armed units formally under its command including all former Croat units within the Austro-Hungarian Army and Navy.
 On 10 December, it authorised a Serbian Army mission to establish new units to replace the disbanded ones.
 The mission proceeded to establish new structures integrated with the rest of the new kingdom.